PedroGaya/hellblazers/quickstart-sections/spreads/player/10-downtime.md

 **If, at the start of downtime, the tension pool has 4 or more dice, it is rolled**.
 Each dropped dice **prompts an impact move from the entanglements table**.
 Entanglements describes _a thing that happens to the crew_ – some thugs annoy you, the cops come to interrogate you or mistakes come running back.

-The GM may bring any one these moves into play immediately, hold them off until appropriate or make them as bonus **faction moves** (so long as they're made against the players).
+The GM may bring any one these moves into play immediately, hold them off until appropriate or make them as bonus **faction moves**.

-Once prompted by the table, these moves cannot be skipped.
-The GM decides whether or not to cross them out from the table once resolved - some events only make sense as a one-time occurence, while cops being annoying is an all-the-time worry.
+Once prompted, these moves cannot be skipped.
+The GM decides whether or not to cross them out from the table once resolved - Some events only make sense as a one-time occurence, while cops being annoying is an all-the-time worry.

 ## Editing The Table